Next Application Deadline: Friday, January 24, 2014 at 11:59PM Pacific Time. To apply for an AERA Research Grant, please click here.

 The Governing Board for the AERA Grants Program has established the following four strands of emphasis for proposals.
 Applicants are encouraged to submit proposals that:

 Research projects related to at least one of the strands above and to science and/or mathematics education are especially encouraged.
 Other topics of interest include policies and practices related to student achievement in STEM, contextual factors in education, educational participation and persistence (kindergarten through graduate school), early childhood education, and postsecondary education.
 The research project must include the analysis of data from at least one of the large-scale, nationally or internationally representative data sets supported by NCES, NSF, or other federal agency, such as the U.S. Department of Labor, the U.S. Census Bureau, and the National Institutes of Health.
+The data set(s) of interest must be available for analysis at the time of application (public- or restricted-use files are permissible).
 Additional data sets may be used in conjunction with the obligatory federal data set.
 If international data sets are used, the study must include U.S. education.

-Applicants for Research Grants may be U.S. citizens, U.S. permanent residents, or non-U.S. citizens and must be working at a U.S. institution.
+Applicants for Research Grants may be U.S. citizens or U.S. permanent residents.
+Non-U.S. citizens working at a U.S. institution are also eligible to apply.
 Applicants must have received the doctoral degree by the start date of the grant.
-Underrepresented minority researchers are strongly encouraged to apply.
+Underrepresented racial and ethnic minority researchers are strongly encouraged to apply.

 Please note that researchers who have previously received a major award through the AERA Grants Program (i.e., AERA Research Grant as a PI or Co-PI, AERA Postdoctoral Fellowship, or AERA Fellowship) may not apply for a Research Grant.
 However, applicants who have received an AERA Dissertation Grant are eligible to apply for a Research Grant.
 Dissertation Grant recipients must complete the Dissertation Grant before applying for a Research Grant.